 An extensive review to formulate a knowledge base relevant to the study area was done including electronic dissertations, available books, articles, and periodicals.
 Written permission from the institutional authority of the four hospitals was obtained before conducting the study.
-The researcher constructed the different collection instruments and sought the managerial arrangement to carry out the study.
-The researcher prepared the guiding booklet which included three chapters to provide postpartum women's information about cracked nipple and how to manage it.
+The researcher constructed the different collection instrument and sought a managerial arrangement to carry out the study.
+The researcher prepared the guiding booklet which included three chapters to provide postpartum women's information about the cracked nipple and how to manage it.